 Then they are all on their own in their new watery world…full of even more predators.

 Anglers that fish for Alabama’s various bass species during the pre spawn period will always have a really good chance at fooling some of the year’s biggest bass into biting.
 Dealing with the elements is always a challenge.
-So being prepared for the worst, always help you appreciate the best of times!

 Each week there are changes that take place on all of Alabama’s lakes that will be a determining factor on where these bass will be located.
 The weather always plays a huge role, not only during winter and spring, but in the summer and fall seasons as well.